oldestlivingboy/reliableagents/README.md

 - Reproducible evidence (videos, logs, or open benchmarks)
 - Community validation or publication references

+## Submission Guidelines

+Know a tool or service that should be included?

+You can:

+* Email tips to ednevsky+ra@gmail.com
+* Submit a pull request to this repository

+Where possible, include data, demos, or other documentation.

 ## Contributors

-**Reliable Agents** is made by [Alex](https://www.linkedin.com/in/ednevsky/), a repeat founder with an AI exit and the creator of the viral investing agent [No Cap](https://nocap.so/), and by [Brian](https://oldestlivingboy.com/), Google’s first devrel engineer and a founder of two profitable browser-related companies.
+**Reliable Agents** is compiled by [Alex](https://www.linkedin.com/in/ednevsky/), a repeat founder with an AI exit and the creator of the viral investing agent [No Cap](https://nocap.so/), and by [Brian](https://oldestlivingboy.com/), Google’s first devrel engineer and a founder of two profitable browser-based companies.

 ## License